MARKET SNAPSHOT: Stock Market Buoyed By Rise In Technology, Consumer-discretionary Shares

 Which stocks are in focus?

-Shares of Chesapeake Energy Corp.(CHK) climbed about 2%, as oil prices attempted to tick higher.
+Shares of Chesapeake Energy Corp.(CHK) climbed about 2%, as crude-oil prices attempted to tick higher.

 Apples shares are rebounding on Thursday as the iPhone maker attempts to trim a decline of nearly 2% so far this week, on the back of worries about sales of its iPhone X and reports and reports of lawsuits against the tech giant.